 Table of Contents Hide

 You’ll notice this all boils down to differentiation.
 And there are steps worth taking if you want to grasp the differences between you and your competitors with absolute clarity.
-In the following sections, we’ll help you answer some fundamental questions to get to the heart of your differentiation strategy, and—ultimately—your brand positioning statement: Where do I think my business is today?
+In the following sections, we’ll help you answer some fundamental questions to get to the heart of your differentiation strategy and your brand positioning statement: Where do I think my business is today?

 - Where does my target market think my business is today?